Increase in normal minimum pension age in 2028

 Key facts

-• Normal minimum pension age is increasing to 57 in 2028, at the same time the State Pension age is increasing to 67.
+• Normal minimum pension age is increasing to 57 on 6 April 2028, at the same time the State Pension age is increasing to 67.

 • Government has not linked further increases to the normal minimum pension age to increases to State Pension age.